AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 ## Overview of uninstalling themes

 This section discusses how to uninstall one or more themes, optionally including the themes' code from the file system.
-You can create backups first so you can restore the data at a later time.
+You can create backups first so you can restore the data later.

 This command uninstalls *only* themes that are specified in `composer.json`; in other words, themes that are provided as [Composer](https://glossary.magento.com/composer) packages.
 If your theme is not a Composer package, you must uninstall it manually by: